 Also of interest is that Dennis has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Dennis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dennis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Dennis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dennis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dennis include Irish, English, Italian, German, and French.